Age Management Medicine

 Researchers publishing in the journal Clinical Nutrition say: "Cross-sectional data have shown that sarcopenia (age associated muscle loss) and fat accumulation are associated with aging and can be limited by structured physical training.
 However, it is often difficult to maintain a long-term compliance to training programs.
 It is not clear whether leisure-time physical activity is effective in preventing sarcopenia and fat accumulation.

-Resistance Training Important for Aging Muscles AND Tendons
+Resistance Training Important for Aging Muscles and Tendons

 Researchers writing the medical journal Experimental Physiology say that resistance training is not only good for preventing age-related loss of muscle but for tendons as well.